 Having reviewed prescription and administration records and procedures for the storage of medication, the inspector was satisfied that appropriate medication management practices were in place.
-Action required from the previous inspection relating to the administration of 'as required' (PRN) medications had been addressed.

-The inspector saw that the current procedure for the return of unused medication was being reviewed.
-In addition a monthly audit was completed and any required action was attended to.
-For example the inspector saw that on one audit, the resident's photograph was missing from a storage box and this had been addressed.
+The inspector saw that the procedure for the return of unused medication had recently been reviewed and the policy had been updated to reflect this change in practice.
+Monthly audits were completed and any required action was attended to.
 A full check was carried out when the medications were delivered from the pharmacy including ensuring that the supply received matched the prescriptions.
 Support and advice was also available from the supplying pharmacy.